Quadratic forms representing all odd positive integers: Proof of Theorem

 Now, we bound the Petersson norm of $C(z)$, the cuspidal part of $\theta_{Q}(z)$.
-This result is a significant improvement over the result in \cite{SP}, where it is proven that $\langle C, C \rangle \ll N$, assuming that $N$ is square-free.
-This improvement is possible because of the exact formula for $\langle C, C \rangle$ from Proposition~\ref{petform}, and a more careful analysis.
+This result is a significant improvement over the result of Schulze-Pillot in \cite{SP}, where it is proven that $\langle C, C \rangle \ll N$, assuming that $N$ is square-free.
+This improvement has two sources: (i) the formula from Proposition~\ref{petform} has a factor of $n$ in the denominator of the $n$th term, and (ii) Schulze-Pillot uses a bound of the shape $r_{Q^{*}}(n) \ll \frac{n^{2}}{\sqrt{D}}$, which is much weaker than the result of Lemma~\ref{sumbound}.